PAI-ULL/2020-2021-pai-trabajo-oodesign-solid-viren-dhanwani-daniel-escanez/slides/README.md

 # slides

-Use this directory to include a copy (PDF) of the slides of your project presentation
+In this directory you can find a copy (PDF) of the slides for the project presentation